-Yorkshire Terriers, also known as Yorkies, are among the most popular dog breeds for both companions and show quality dogs.
+Yorkshire Terriers, also known as Yorkies, are among the most popular dog breeds for both companions and show-quality dogs.
 These little canines win over people’s hearts with their shiny coats and sociability.
 Every year, thousands of people seek to adopt a Yorkie.
 However, many are unsure whether they should choose to adopt a male or a female Yorkie when beginning the adoption process.
-We will explore the development and specific needs of this breed of dogs and conclude whether female or males Yorkies are better.
+We will explore the development and specific needs of this breed of dogs and conclude whether female or male Yorkies are better.

 Neither male nor female Yorkies are better than their counterpart.
 There are some generalized differences between the two genders, but overall, both genders of the Yorkshire Terrier are loving, friendly, and smart.
 They are truly awesome little dogs with incredibly sweet, if not easily spoiled, personalities.

 If someone asked you if human males or females were better, what would you answer?
 Most intelligent people would respond that there are certainly some common differences between the genders, but that one is no better than the other.